Artificial Reef Habitat – West Lakes

 The project received funding from the South Australian Recreational Fishing Grants Program.
 To ensure the success of the project, RecFish SA and the City of Charles Sturt worked together on the design and implementation of the reefs.

-The floating reefs are world first, and were designed specifically for lake, which has a soft sediment that could otherwise bury conventional reef structures over time.
+The floating reefs are a world first.
+They were designed specifically for lake, which has a soft sediment that could otherwise bury conventional reef structures over time.

 The new reefs have been strategically placed to increase positive fishing from Inlet Reserve and increase the fish population in the lake.
-Currently there is a fish cleaning station a playground and public toilets all available at Inlet Reserve making it an ideal family fishing location.
+The reserve is an ideal family fishing spot with a playground, public toilets and a fish cleaning station.

 Two contrasting styles of fish habitat were chosen in order to increase biodiversity and test if local species prefer a certain design.

-Both designs provide not only juvenile fish habitat but also food generating surfaces that will support a range of sessile organisms such as oysters and sponges and mobile organisms such as small shrimp and crabs.
+Both designs provide not only juvenile fish habitat but also food-generating surfaces that support a range of sessile organisms like oysters and sponges, and mobile organisms like small shrimp and crabs.

-The largest unit is a fish tower (1.3m high x 0.7 to 1.6m wide) comprising of a myriad of openings that fish can enter and exit to avoid predators.
-Five of the six units have horizontal 'wings' like awnings protruding from the side as some fish like the shade and to hide underneath from diving predators such as cormorants.
-The Fish Tower is also long enough to reduce the chance of territorial disputes and a single fish claiming rights and keeping other fish away.
+The largest unit is a fish tower (1.3m high x 0.7 to 1.6m wide).
+The fish tower has many openings that fish can enter and exit to avoid predators.
+Fish like the shade and hiding places under horizontal wing-like awnings.
+The fish tower is long enough to reduce the chance of territorial disputes among fish.

-The Fish Urchin resembles a long spined urchin (1m x 1.3m), comprising of over 20 sand coated composite rods and recycled plastic plates for protection and colonisation.
+The Fish Urchin resembles a long spined urchin (1m x 1.3m).
+It has over 20 sand coated composite rods and recycled plastic plates for protection and colonisation.
 This unit will suit the smaller fish and oysters.